Analysis of tidal flows through the Strait of Gibraltar using Dynamic Mode Decomposition: Connections between modes and oceanographic features

 \subsection{Western Alboran Gyre and secondary gyres}

 Mode 1 is an aperiodic, near-constant mode that captures the largest proportion of the time-averaged norm of data.
-For this reason, we expect it to show flow features similar to the time-averaged data, displayed in~\Cref{fig:time-average-surface-velocity}. \Cref{fig:mode1-surface-velocity} and \Cref{fig:mode1-vertical-slice} show that this is largely the case: the filled-in contours of Mode 1 align with overlaid contours of the time-averaged data.
+For this reason, we expect it to show flow features similar to the time-averaged data, displayed in Figure~\ref{fig:1_R1}.
+Figure~\ref{fig:11_R5} show that this is largely the case: the filled-in contours of Mode 1 align with overlaid contours of the time-averaged data.
 The agreement pertains to both the horizontal circulation, the vertical structure of the exchange flow within the strait, and even the qualitative structure of stationary internal waves created by flow over topographic features.

-The only major difference between time-averaged data and the Mode 1 is in the region immediately soutwest of the Strait, off the Peninsula de Almina (Ceuta).
-In this region the outer edge of the anticyclonic Western Alboran Gyre reverses direction and continues to flow down African coast.
-Mode 1 shows that a secondary counter-clockwise gyre sets up as a result of the flow reversal in this region.
-The time-averaged velocity field does show increased flow intensity in that region, but it is not apparent from the flow direction in~\Cref{fig:time-average-surface-velocity} that the flow is organized in a gyre, rather than a hairpin pattern.
+The only major difference between time-averaged data and the Mode 1 is in the region immediately southwest of the Strait, off Ceuta.
+In this region, the outer edge of the WAG reverses direction and continues to flow down African coast.
+Mode 1 shows that a secondary cyclonic gyre sets up as a result of the flow reversal in this region.
+The time-averaged velocity field does show increased flow intensity in that region, but it is not apparent from the flow direction in Figure~\ref{fig:11_R5}a that the flow is organized in a gyre, rather than a hairpin pattern.